 5. Try your Energy Gels and Drinks before Race Day

 Too often you hear of individuals race days ruined by energy gels or drinks.
 At the start of training buy a large variation of different products, try each of them and find out which one is best suited to you.
-Don’t look online and chose a brand because a professional triathlete endorses it.
+Don’t look online and choose a brand because a professional triathlete endorses it.

 .